Getting To Know Your Larynx – Your Voice Box

 The deep lamina propria contains collagen fibers that are stronger and more rigid than the superficial lamina propria.

-If you have questions about your larynx or are concerned that it might not be functioning the way it is supposed to, District Speech can help.
+If you have questions about your larynx or are concerned that it might not be functioning the way it’s supposed to, District Speech can help.

-Book an appointment with us today and you’ll have the opportunity to meet with one of our trained speech therapists.
+Book an appointment with us today and you’ll have the opportunity to meet with one of our licensed speech pathologists.

 At your appointment, you’ll have the opportunity to tell your speech therapist about your speech challenges and needs.